- FindLaw /

 Get an EIN

-Unless you have a single-member LLC with no employees, you will need to apply for an Federal Employer Identification Number (EIN).
+Unless you have a single-member LLC with no employees, you will need to apply for a Federal Employer Identification Number (EIN).
 An EIN is a unique number that the Internal Revenue Service (IRS) issues to businesses.
 They use the EIN to identify companies for tax purposes.
-In this sense, it's like a Social Security Number for businesses.
+In this sense, it’s like a Social Security Number for businesses.
 You will use your EIN to open a business bank account, pay employees, or apply for a business credit card.
 An EIN is free and easy to get by fax, mail, or online at the IRS website.

 For more information about your federal tax obligations, you should visit the IRS’s Tax Information for Businesses page.